 Exercise science prepares students to work in exercise-related areas by examining the effects of exercise and physical activity on the human body.

-The Exercise Science (BS) degree at Appalachian State University is primarily for students who prefer to have a more flexible career path with multiple options.
+The Exercise Science (BS) degree at Appalachian State University offers courses toward a flexible career path with multiple options.
 The extensive choices within the Exercise Science electives and Interdisciplinary electives provide the foundation required for immediate employment in the fitness/wellness industry or for successful admission to graduate or professional schools.

 Faculty in the Department of Health and Exercise Science are nationally and internationally known researchers who are also expert teachers.

 Employment: Students graduating with this degree will be prepared for careers in fitness or wellness programs with the general public, including as an exercise specialist for cardiopulmonary wellness programs, or as a youth wellness specialist.

 Graduate School: Students can pursue graduate programs in exercise science to prepare them for working in an academic setting or further prepare them for specific careers in the field.
 If students have chosen the correct prerequisite courses and meet all other requirements, students may also apply for various health-related professional programs.
 Many exercise science graduates go on to graduate school to become occupational therapists, physical therapists, doctors, and physicians assistants.

-A minor is not required, but some students choose to minor in Biology, Chemistry, Psychology, Public Health, Nutrition or Health Care Management.
+A minor is not required, but some students choose to minor in Biology, Chemistry, Nutrition, Psychology, or Sport Science and Coaching.

 Engagement Outside the Classroom